 National Indigenous Peoples Day and Floe Edge, Naujaat

-Celebrate National Indigenous Peoples Day in Naujaat, a town located on the Arctic Circle in Nunavut.
+Celebrate National Indigenous Peoples Day in Naujaat, located on the Arctic Circle in Nunavut.
 Explore the community and take in the festivities including dancing, song, local handicrafts and, of course, food!
+Explore the Floe Edge as we search for narwhal, seals and birds galore, and camp overnight with the polar bears.

 - Receive a certificate for crossing the Arctic Circle